Pilgrimage for COP26

 May 2020

 On 2nd May, I was supposed to be making my first visit to Shetland – by train and ferry, from capital to capital, via Aberdeen.
-However, with the restrictions on travel and interpersonal contact imposed as a result of Covid-19 virus still in place in the UK, I cannot go until the lockdown has been lifted.
-My visit will now be virtual.
+However, with the restrictions on travel and interpersonal contact imposed as a result of Covid-19 virus still in place in the UK, I could not go until the lockdown had been lifted.
+My visit was to be virtual.

 The North Sea – coming into Stromness, Orkney – a mere 32 miles from Thurso on the north coast of Scotland